willWallace-RIT/rosetree_unity/README.md

 https://github.com/willWallace-RIT/treeGeneration

-the code is fairly self documented with the excption of rRun which recursively runs a defined function on each traversed node farther down the line.
+the code is fairly self documented with the exception of rRun which recursively runs a defined function on each traversed node farther down the line.

     //sample